lfaoro/ion/README.md

 ref paper: https://eprint.iacr.org/2017/168.pdf

-## Compliance
+## Compliance (in-progress)

-ncrypt stores the encryption keys in a `key` file, located in `$HOME/.config/ncrypt`
+helix2 stores the encryption keys in a `key` file, located in `$HOME/.config/ncrypt` with `0600` permission.

-To comply with regulations you might need to generate encryption keys using a Hardware Security Module aka HSM. ncrypt comes with a HSM security plugin for GCP and AWS.
+To comply with regulators you might need to generate encryption keys using a Hardware Security Module aka HSM.

+Helix2 comes with a HSM plugin for GCP and AWS.
 These providers offer HSM as a service.

 Configure the GCP/AWS environment variables in order to activate Cloud HSM; ref: https://.